fluxcd/website/content/en/blog/2021-08-02-august-update/index.md

 [subscribe to the
 calendar](/community/#subscribing-to-the-flux-dev-calendar)
 to receive notifications about upcoming events and schedule changes.
-The Bug Scrub is an opportunity to meet with other FluxCD contributors in another setting besides the Dev meeting, where we try to identify "Good First Issues" and spend an hour working on issue triage as a group.
+The Bug Scrub is an opportunity to meet with other Flux contributors in another setting besides the Dev meeting, where we try to identify "Good First Issues" and spend an hour working on issue triage as a group.
 These meetings are open to the general public, so individuals of any